Clusters of the Special Geographic Area

-The Special Geographic Area (SGA) of the Bangsamoro autonomous region in Cotabato province of the Philippines had its 63 barangays grouped into area clusters prior to the creation of the eight SGA municipalities in 2024.
+The clusters of the Special Geographic Area (SGA) were administrative groupings of the 63 barangays of Bangsamoro located within Cotabato, a province of Soccsksargen in the Philippines, prior to the creation of the eight SGA municipalities in 2024.

 List

-The 63 barangays in the special geographic area of Bangsamoro were grouped into eight area clusters.
-Each barangay consists of puroks while some have sitios.
+The 63 barangays of the Special Geographic Area (SGA) of Bangsamoro were grouped into eight area clusters.
+Each barangay consisted of puroks, while some also contained sitios.